chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 * `modes['X-axis']` was replaced with `{mode: 'index', intersect: false}`
 * `options.onClick` is now limited to the chart area
 * `options.onClick` and `options.onHover` now receive the `chart` instance as a 3rd argument
+* `options.onHover` now receives a wrapped `event` as the first parameter.
+The previous first parameter value is accessible via `event.native`.

 #### Ticks